boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    Let us consider 5G Slice X that uses some of the network functions in the three DCs.
-If the slice has latency requirements, the SMO will have taken those into account when deciding which network functions in which DC would participate in the slice.
-As a result of that placement decision, the three DCs shown are involved in 5G Slice X, rather than other DCs.
-In order to make this determination, the SMO needs information from the NSC about the latency between DCs.
+If the slice has latency requirements, the SMO will have taken those into account when deciding which NF instances in which DC would be invoked for the slice.
+As a result of such a placement decision, the three DCs shown are involved in 5G Slice X, rather than other DCs.
+For its decision-making, the SMO needs information from the NSC about the latency between DCs.
    Preferably, the NSC would present the topology in an abstracted form, consisting of point-to-point abstracted links between pairs of DCs